tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 ---

-This blog post is an introduction to *state-separable* proofs, a technique for proving the security of Cryptographic proofs.
+This blog post is an introduction to *state-separable* proofs, a technique for proving the security of Cryptographic schemes.

 <!--more-->

 The target audience for this post is me, a month ago.
-As in, I expect the reader to have some background knowledge around game-based security in Cryptography.
+That is to say, I expect the reader to have some background knowledge around game-based security in Cryptography.
 The goal of this post is to show people familiar with proving security